cuvva/terms/terms.md

 Prior to purchasing your Product you'll be able to review the Insurance Contract in long format.
 Depending on the Product, you may also receive a summary (**Key Facts Document**).
 Following purchase you'll receive an email with your Insurance Certificate and Insurance Contract relating to your policy.
 The email will also include a breakdown of what you've paid and some other useful information, like how to contact us if you have an accident.
 These documents are also visible within the app.

-We may need to contact you from time-to-time, usually by e-mail or in the app.
+We may need to contact you from time-to-time, usually by email or in the app.
 It's important you read any messages sent to you and respond in a timely fashion when necessary.
 Please be aware that we may require certain information from you on behalf of our Insurers, and failure to provide such information can result in the cancellation of an existing policy and/or not being allowed to purchase future policies.
 Any such action will be taken in accordance with the terms of your Insurance Contract.

 It's important to ensure the details of any vehicle you want to insure match the details you enter in the app.
 Failure to do so can lead to you getting insured on the wrong vehicle!
 Please also check that the details we provide you about the vehicle, prior to purchase, match the vehicle you wish to drive.